jakir-ruet/kubernetes-learning/README.md

 ##### Namespaces

-Namesapces is virtual cluster in a cluster, where organized the reaources.
+Namespaces is virtual cluster in a cluster, where organized the resources.
 Namespaces provides a mechanism for isolating groups of resources within a single cluster.
 Names of resources need to be unique within a namespace, but not across namespaces.
 Kubernetes starts with four initial namespaces:

 1. default